AKSW/jekyll-rdf/README.md

 * test/source/_layouts/rdf_index.html
 * test/source/_layouts/person.html
 ### Liquid Filters
 To access objects which are connected to the current subject via a predicate you can use our custom liquid filters.
-For only one object please use the `rdf_property`-filter, for a list of properties you can use the `rdf_property_list`-filter.
+For only one object please use the `rdf_property`-filter, for a list of properties you can set a flag.
 ### Single objects
 To access one object which is connected to the current subject through a given predicate please filter `page.rdf` data with the `rdf_property`-filter.
 Example:
 ```html